Hp-FEM: Hp-adaptivity

 Some FEM sites describe hp-adaptivity as a combination of h-adaptivity (splitting elements in space while keeping their polynomial degree fixed) and p-adaptivity (only increasing their polynomial degree).
 This is not entirely accurate, as hp-adaptivity is significantly different from both h- and p-adaptivity as the hp-refinement of an element can be done in many different ways.
 Besides a p-refinement, the element can be subdivided in space (as in h-adaptivity), but there are many combinations for the polynomial degrees on the sub-elements.
 This is illustrated in the figure on the right.
-For example, if a triangular or quadrilateral element is subdivided into four sub-elements where the polynomial degrees are allowed to vary by at most two, then this yields 3^4 = 81 refinement candidates (not considering polynomially anisotropic candidates).
+For example, if a triangular or quadrilateral element is subdivided into four sub-elements where the polynomial degrees are allowed to vary by at most two, then this yields 3^4 = 81 refinement candidates (not considering polynomials anisotropic candidates).
 Analogously, splitting a hexahedron into eight sub-elements and varying their polynomial degrees by at most two yields 3^8 = 6,561 refinement candidates.
 Standard FEM error estimates providing one constant number per element is not enough to guide automatic hp-adaptivity.